 Join us on Saturday, October 1 at 1:00 pm in our Garden of Blessings - the church's garden on Main Street.
 Please bring your collared & leashed, or small caged Animal companions (or photographs of your pets who can’t attend in person) for a special Blessing in honor of St. Francis of Assisi, Patron Saint of Animals.

 Light refreshments will be served immediately following.
 All are welcome!
 St. John's Episcopal Church is located on the corner of Main & Prospect Street in Huntington Village, next to the Huntington Public Library.

 Animal Rescue Fund of the Hamptons

 The Animal Rescue Fund of the Hamptons actively rescues cats and dogs, provides quality care and offers sanctuary until loving homes can be found.
 ARF's work with animals, within our community and throughout the organization is guided by three core values: compassion, integrity and dedication.
-ADOPTION HOURS: 11AM TO 4PM 7 DAYS A WEEK
+ADOPTIONS: 11am to 4pm 7 days a week